jamietanna/sarahseewhy.github.io/_posts/2020-10-22-rereading-sre.md

 I appreciated their point that "monitoring should never require a human to interpret the alerting domain".

-One of my biggest pet peeves are alerts with no, or poorly worded, descriptions.
+One of my biggest pet peeves is alerts with no, or poorly worded, descriptions.

 I also <ins>completely</ins> agreed with the authors: alerts to should be a call to action, not an FYI from the system.